jsp-r/tic-c/README.md

 My first beginner project; a small exercise I did as part of a course on C programming.

-Uses Cartesian coordinates to select features on the board!
+Uses Cartesian coordinates to select tiles on the board!

 ## Usage